georgeHalios/MSc_Data_Visualisation_Brexit/README.md

 # Scope

-Analysis and visual representation the performance of British, publicly-listed companies in the aftermath of the 2016 Brexit Referendum.
+Analysis and visual representation of the performance of British, publicly-listed companies in the aftermath of the 2016 Brexit Referendum.